 I am an Associate Professor in the Human-Centered Computing Department in the School of Informatics and Computing at Indiana University-Purdue University Indianapolis (IUPUI).
 My research is in Human-Computer Interaction, Intelligent User Interface Design, Aging, and Health Informatics.
 I design, build, and evaluate persuasive and intelligent user interfaces that support aging.
 I also examine approaches that encourage and improve older adults’ engagement with technology.

-I received my Ph.D. in Computer Science with a focus in HCI from Clemson University in 2014 under the advisement of Juan E. Gilbert.
-I received a M.S. in Computer Science from the University of Alabama, Birmingham and a B.S. in Computer Science with emphasis in Mathematics from Tougaloo College.
+I completed my Postdoctoral Training with Amy Hurst in the Department of Information Systems at the University of Maryland, Baltimore County.
+I received my Ph.D. in Computer Science with a focus on HCI from Clemson University in 2014 under the advisement of Juan E. Gilbert.
+I received an M.S. in Computer Science from the University of Alabama, Birmingham, and a B.S. in Computer Science with an emphasis in Mathematics from Tougaloo College.

 My research is funded by the National Science Foundation (NSF), the National Institutes of Health (NIH), and Google.
 I received an NSF CAREER Award and a Google Award for Inclusion.

 Welcome, IN-LSAMP Summer 2023 Students Vanya Hill (Computer Science – Ivy Tech) and Justine Mukashyaka (Computer Science – Ivy Tech)!

 Welcome, IN-LSAMP Summer 2022 Students Zachary Harris (Computer and Information Science) and Djamel Almabouada (Computer Science – Ivy Tech)!

 Congratulations to Pegah Karimi on the acceptance of a paper entitled “Scribe: Improving Older Adults’ Access to Medical Instructions from Patient-Physician Conversations” to the Web4All Conference 2021.